vmware-archive/virtual-security-module/doc/HOWTO.md

   test configuration.
 * -c, --cert: points to the filename containing the root CA public key.
-This is not needed with the default test config, because the client will use "certs/test-root-cert.pem", the test root CA public key, if the option is omitted, however you will need it in case the server has a non-default root CA certificate.
+This is not needed with the default test config, because the client will use "certs/test-root-cert.pem" - the test root CA public key - if the option is omitted; however you will need it in case the server has a non-default root CA certificate.

 Let's give it a try - make sure the server is started and then run: